Culture of Liverpool: Literature

 Beryl Bainbridge, one of England's greatest contemporary writers, grew up in Liverpool.
 Many of her stories are set there.

 A number of notable authors have visited Liverpool including Daniel Defoe, Washington Irving, Thomas De Quincey, Herman Melville, Nathaniel Hawthorne, Charles Dickens, Gerard Manley Hopkins and Hugh Walpole all of whom spent extended periods in the city.
 Hawthorne was stationed in Liverpool as United States consul between 1853 and 1856.

 Although he is not known to have ever visited Liverpool, Jung famously had a vivid dream of the city which he analysed in one of his works.

+Cultural media

+Liverpool is a popular filming location.
+It also has a TV station, Liverpool TV, and several radio stations including Radio Merseyside.
+Jimmy McGovern has been awarded Freedom of Liverpool for his TV writing contributions to Liverpool.

+Liverpool F.C., featured in the first edition of Match of the Day, with the BBC screening highlights of their match against Arsenal F.C. at Anfield in August 1964.
+The programme's audience was estimated at only 20,000 less than half the attendance at the Anfield stadium.
+Televised football has become a significant global cultural phenomenon, and this growth in broadcast attendance continued when Liverpool F.C. officially became the most watched team globally in the Premier League, with a cumulative audience of 471 million for all 38 top-flight games in the 2024–25 season.

+Our World was the first live multinational, multi-satellite television production, broadcast in 25 countries with audiences of 400-700 million people.
+The Beatles performing All You Need Is Love topped the event and became an anthem for Counterculture embracing flower power philosophy.

+The Grand National is among the most famous and televised watched horse racing shows, globally viewed by about 800 million around the world.
+The event is prominent in British culture, dating back to 1829.